vatpac-technology/sops/docs/aerodromes/procedural/Alice.md

 !!! tip
     You can find details of all VFR Routes on the [Alice Springs / Uluru VTC](https://www.airservicesaustralia.com/aip/aip.asp){target=new}.

-## Surveillance
-Surveillance coverage can be expected to be available at all levels in the AS CTR.
-Although AS ADC is **not permitted** to use surveillance for separation, ASP may assist by establishing surveillance separation standards via coordination

 ## Coordination
 ### Departures